Agewerc/Agewerc.github.io/_posts/2020-07-17-EM-Clustering.markdown

 <br><br>
 ## Expectation Maximization Math for Document Clustering<br>

-We firt derive the Expectation and Maximization steps of the **hard-EM** algorithm for Document Clustering:
+We first derive the Expectation and Maximization steps of the **hard-EM** algorithm for Document Clustering:

 In **Expectation** and **Maximization** steps we have incomplete data, i.e., the documents clusters are not given to us so the latent variables $$ {z_1, z_2, ... , z_N} $$ are unseen.